ankschoubey/old-blog/_posts/2020-05-04-math-motivation.md

 Processes are like cookbook knowledge 👨‍🍳📖

-Maths is a whole tool box 🧰 of operations that can apply to different situations.
+Maths is a whole toolbox 🧰 of operations that can apply to different situations.

 Knowing the processes is important but does not make you good at maths.